-A detective story based on real events in the 1st century A.D., in ancient Rome.
+A detective and a revenge thriller based on real events in the 1st century A.D., in ancient Rome.
 For fans of historical fiction and adventure novels.

-In 70A.D. the Batavian insurrection is not over yet and the life of the Emperor is at threat.
+In 70A.D. the Batavian insurrection is not over yet and the life of the Emperor is under threat.

 Vespasian has pacified Rome.
 The streets of the capital are calm, and Titus’ victories in Judea have reassured every citizen about the strength of the Empire.
 The streets of Rome are as peaceful and serene as they were during the reign of the Augustus.
 The Pax Romana is back across the Empire.

 Lucius Apex lives a different reality.
 In his world, peace and stability are at stake.
 Attempts against the life of the Emperor are numerous.
 Assassins rush to Rome like waves washing ashore that nothing can restrain.
 All the evidence points to a new Batavian insurrection.